usmcgeek/mer/README.md

 # Middle Earth Remastered Repo

+* Check the Wiki for guides and tips!

 ## Notes:
  * SetEditor in \resources\meccgseteditor_windows
  * Note - while this is compatible with normal magicseteditor, you will not get full resolution with the normal one.